bahrus/be-reflective/README.md

 To be precise, "be-reflective" only wants to apply to sections of a web application where there is "buy-in" to be reflective, so a separate instance is required in each ShadowDOM realm.
 And that includes outside any ShadowDOM realm.

-For those holdouts who see the importance of sticking to data-* attributes, the target can use data-be as the prefix, rather than just be-
+For those holdouts who value sticking to data-* attributes, the target can use data-be- as the prefix, rather than just be-

 There are some props (like acceptChars, novalidate properties of the form element) that makes it not so obvious to the captcha-challenged where, if any, a "dash" should go when translating between the property and attribute.
 By default, be-reflective assumes the attribute is the same as the property (attributes are case insensitive), but the be-reflective component supports an option to use lisp-case: